 Any recurring payments you have such as subscription services that renew every month or year like Netflix, Amazon Prime, or Spotify are good to put on your credit card, especially an older one that you no longer use as much.

 Recurring payments will keep that line of credit open so you can continue to maintain or increase your credit score—as long as you make payments on time.
 Make sure you check your credit card statements so you know which subscription services you're being charged for—you can waste a lot of money on subscriptions you no longer use or forgot you signed up for.

 Use a credit card in case of an emergency.

 Use your credit card when an unexpected expense comes up and you need some time before you can pay it off.
 "Be sure to repay more than the minimum on your credit card payments to avoid unnecessary interest," says McCluney.
-This can be emergency expenses while you're traveling, have a flat tire, or other repairs and purchases.
+These can be emergency expenses while you're traveling, such as a flat tire, or other repairs and purchases.

 It is OK to use a credit card for everyday purchases that you can pay off.

 As long as you use it responsibly, charging everyday purchases to your credit card is perfectly fine—in fact, it can be the key to building credit and boosting your credit score.
 Stay within your credit limit (experts recommend using 30 percent or less each month) and always try to pay your statement off in full.

 "I use my credit card for every possible purchase, whether it's a $1 pack of gum at the gas station or a major home improvement with a contractor," says Lowery.
 "The more I use my rewards cards, the bigger the bank of rewards I have to take my next vacation for free."
 Many credit cards offer points, travel miles, or cash back on everyday purchases like groceries or gas.

 Rewards and all, it's still good to practice budgeting, spending within your means, and paying your bill every month.
 "Often times people get caught up with the points and travel miles," says Perry.
 "Although points do save money you have to always pay that amount back."